pdimens/harpy/docs/Modules/initialization.md

+---
+order: 99
+icon: log
+---

-# Initialization
+# Generate Extra Files
+While Harpy needs basic files like a reference genome and fastq sequences, some of the steps also optionally or strictly require extra files.
 You can create various files necessary for different modules using the `Harpy init` module:
 ```bash
 harpy init OPTIONS...
 ```